← Back to GDPQuery.ai

 Consumer

-Durable Goods Orders Fall 1.4% in February 2026 as Aircraft Drag Masks Steady Core Capex
+Durable Goods Orders Fall 1.4% in February as Aircraft Bookings Plunge 28.6%

-New orders for manufactured durable goods fell 1.4% in February 2026 to $315.5 billion, extending a pattern in which orders have declined four of the last five
+New orders for manufactured durable goods fell 1.4% in February 2026, dropping $4.4 billion to $315.5 billion — the fourth decline in the last five months.
+The

 Consumer